Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Document Result(s):
 1. If text is present on both sides of the index card and **More on back-->** is missing from the face, record:
-    + The header of the index card.
+    + The header of the index card and a brief description of the problem.
 1. If any index card has poor UX, record:
-    + The poor UX, the side it was experienced on, the header of the index carsd, the resolution, and browser/device used.
+    + The poor UX, the side it was experienced on, the header of the index carsd, the resolution, browser/device used, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Profile Updates